 Homemade bed bug killers can be used as a cheap remedy for the bed bug menace.
 Read this article to learn of both modern and old home remedies for getting rid of bed bugs permanent, including vinegar and spray alcohol.
-I will also highlight on how to use salt and baking soda for bed bugs.
+I will also highlight how to use salt and baking soda for bed bugs.

 Old Home Remedies for Bed Bugs Eradication